Mohocks

-The Mohocks were allegedly a gang of violent, well-born criminals that terrorized London in the early 18th century, attacking men and women alike.
-Taking their name from the Mohawks, they were said to kill or disfigure their male victims and sexually assault their female victims.
-The matter came to a head in 1712 when a bounty of £100 was issued by the royal court for their capture.
+The Mohocks were allegedly a gang of violent, well-born criminals that terrorised London during the early 18th century, attacking men and women alike, and taking their name from the Mohawks.
+Their activities, which were perhaps sensationalised, were said to include murder.
+The matter ended in 1712 when a bounty of £100 was issued by the royal court for their capture.